NicLandajo/comfyui-preview-video-monitor/README.md

 #

-🐱‍👤 INSTALLING DEPENDENCIES ALL AT ONCE

-Run this from your python environment at \comfyui using Command Prompt

-pip install pygame screeninfo opencv-python pillow

-#

 🚀 Preview Video Monitor Pro v3.3 — Faster, Cleaner, and More Precise Than Ever

 Preview Video Monitor Pro v3.3 brings a smoother, more intuitive experience with accurate previews every time.